sgeos/sgeos.github.io/_posts/2022-10-03-getting-started-with-playdate.markdown

 Many professional AAA game developers use C++, but C is the language they used in the past.
 (Link to [C API documentation][playdate_c_api_docs].)
+Only use the C API if you know why you need to use it.

 The C API examples can be run as follows.